-On October 13 2017, FV Pharma received its Licence to cultivate cannabis from Health Canada under the ACMPR, and effective November 8 2018, the Licence migrated to equivalent licenses under the Cannabis Act regime; however, FV Pharma has not yet received a licence to sell medical cannabis.
-FV Pharma's ability to sell medical cannabis in Canada is dependent on obtaining a sales licence from Health Canada and there can be no assurance that FV Pharma will obtain such sales licence.
-The timeframes and costs required for FV Pharma or any applicant for a Licence under the Cannabis Act to build the infrastructure required, to apply for, and to receive, a sales licence can be significant.
+On October 13 2017, FV Pharma received its Licence to cultivate cannabis from Health Canada under the ACMPR, and effective November 8 2018, the Licence migrated to equivalent licenses under the Cannabis Act regime.
+Effective April 18 2019, FV Pharma received its Sale for Medical Purposes Licence to supply and sell cannabis products under the Cannabis Act; however, the Sales for Medical Purpose Licence does not currently permit FV Pharma to sell dried and fresh cannabis flower.

+FV Pharma's ability to sell dried and fresh cannabis flower to medical patients in Canada is dependent on it obtaining an amendment to its License from Health Canada and there can be no assurance that FV Pharma will obtain such amendment.
+In addition, the timeframes and costs required for FV Pharma or any applicant for a Licence under the Cannabis Act to build the infrastructure required, to apply for, and to receive such a sales licence can be significant.
 The current backlog of applications from other licensees with Health Canada and the anticipated timeframe for processing and approval of any application for a licence to sell medical cannabis cannot be reliably determined at this time.